 Pollock Circumcision Procedure – Now in Saskatchewan

-The operations takes only 30-60 seconds for newborns (10 times quicker than most hospital circumcisions).
+The operations takes only 30-60 seconds for newborns.

-For adults, the combination of our local anesthetic, quick surgical technique, and use of skin glue, allows us to provide most comfortable adult circumcision procedure currently available in the world and has provided dramatically improved cosmetic outcomes without the typical multiple suture track marks.
+For adults, the combination of our local anesthetic, quick surgical technique, and use of skin glue, allows us to provide a comfortable adult circumcision procedure, and has provided improved cosmetic outcomes without the typical multiple suture track marks.

-This is one of the reasons why so many physicians refer their patients to our clinic.
+Gentle Procedures Clinics employ Pollock Technique™ circumcision for all ages, and this may be one of the reasons why many Saskatchewan physicians refer their patients to our clinic.

 What is Circumcision?